You might also be thinking, What type of account is paid cash for supplies?

 What impact does it have on a company’s accounting equation when it pays cash for equipment?
 Nothing has changed.
 Childers Service Company provided $3,000 in services to consumers, for which it was invoiced.
 What would be the method of recording the transaction?

-When a business collects an account receivable, one asset account (cash) grows, while another asset account (debt) declines (accounts receivable).
+When a merchandising business pays cash for inventory, one asset account (cash) is depleted, while another asset account (inventory) grows.
 The entire value of assets is unaffected.
+The acquisition is part of an asset swap.

 How do you record cash paid on account?